 Basel, located on the River Rhone, is known for its charming old town, well-preserved historical buildings, and vibrant art scene.
 Every year, this city hosts Art Basel, a large contemporary art convention.
 There are also countless museums, galleries, and shops to explore.

 French-speaking Geneva is situated at the south-western tip of Switzerland on the shores of Lake Geneva.
-It is a very international city, providing a home to organizations like the Red Cross and the United Nations.
+It is a very international city as it is home to organisations like the Red Cross and the United Nations.
 Geneva is known for its great diversity, international flair, and its role as a global centre for diplomacy.

 Bern is the capital of Switzerland, and its medieval old town is a UNESCO World Heritage Site.
-It is famous for several landmarks, including the Bear Pit that contains real bears and the Zytglogge tower, an iconic clock tower.
+It is famous for several landmarks, including the bear pit, which contains real bears, and the Zytglogge tower, an iconic clock tower.

 If you’re looking for a French-speaking city with many cultural opportunities and a dynamic feel, Lausanne could be right for you.
 It features a thriving music and art scene, vibrant nightlife, and stunning views of Lake Geneva.

-Switzerland is one of the most expensive countries in the world.
-It’s therefore not surprising that the cost of moving can be high.
+The cost of moving to Switzerland can be high.
 When you rent an apartment, you often have to put down a three-month deposit and take out various kinds of insurance.
-Additionally, you have to pay for your flights, the shipping of your items, and your visa fees if you’re from a non-EU or ESTA country.
+Additionally, you have to pay for travel, the shipping of your possessions, and your visa fees if you’re from a non-EU or ESTA country.

 However, it’s important to remember that you have some control over your moving costs.
-Ask around on expat forums and Facebook groups for low-cost movers in your area.
+Short-term rental properties may not require a large deposit.
+You can also ask around on expat forums and Facebook groups for low-cost movers in your area.

 One of the hardest aspects of moving to Switzerland is finding a home.
 Rental apartments are highly sought-after in many cities, so you might compete with ten or more other people for each flat.

-Among other aspects, residents love the great infrastructure, excellent healthcare, good safety, and high-quality environment.
+Among other aspects, locals love the great infrastructure, excellent healthcare, good safety, and high-quality environment.
 Switzerland also provides residents with countless cultural and recreational opportunities and a good work-life balance.
-Although finding local friends can be tough at first, the expat communities in cities make life pleasant and sociable for many newcomers.
+Although finding local friends can be challenging at first, the expat communities in cities make life pleasant and sociable for many newcomers.

-Depending on where you live, you’ll have to spend several thousands of francs on housing.
-The average apartment costs CHF 1,590, and the average house costs CHF 2,650 per month.
+Depending on where you live, you’ll have to spend several thousands of francs a month on housing.
+The average three-bedroom (four-room) apartment costs CHF 2,000, and the average three-bedroom (four-room) house costs CHF 2,490 per month.
 However, you might have to pay significantly more if you want to live in the centre of a popular city.

 You can find rental properties through various channels, including online platforms, property agents, word of mouth, and newspapers or magazines.
 Because the rental market can be competitive, it’s best to start looking several months before you arrive.